cython/cython/docs/src/userguide/pyrex_differences.rst

 Function pointers in structs
 =============================

-Functions declared in :keyword:`structs` are automatically converted to function pointers for convenience.
+Functions declared in :keyword:`struct` are automatically converted to function pointers for convenience.

 C++ Exception handling